Black Ctenosaur (Ctenosaura similis) Spanish Name: Iguana Negra, Gallina de Palo

 The long, heavy tail of this lizard is covered in whorls of intimidating spines, and its feet are equipped with sharp claws.
 Males have wider heads and even more muscular jaws than females.

-These enormous Pacific slope lizards are unmistakable from any other in Costa Rica—with the single exception of its Atlantic side relative, the Green Iguana.
 The ctenosaur can be distinguished from the iguana because the iguana has a distinct, single large scale on either side of its face below the tympanum.
 The iguana also has a brighter green color, longer tail, and is restricted to very moist riparian areas in deciduous forest.

 Biology and Natural History

 The behavior of this giant lizard alternates between conspicuous and concealed.
 They must seek shade and sunshine in turn to keep their body temperature at a healthy level.
 The ctenosaur is frequently seen basking in the open on branches, fences, or walls.
 They are active during the day, although they spend most of their time thermoregulating by moving to the sun or shade.
 They are good at climbing and sometimes sleep off the ground high up in trees.
 More frequently they will retreat to the burrows and tunnels they dig with their clawed feet.
 When a ctenosaur burrow is abandoned, other animal species will assume it.
 At lower temperatures they will stretch out on rocks or the ground to absorb as much sun as possible.
 As the weather warms up, sometimes large numbers of ctenosaurs will bask in the same area.